 (GER) Angelique Kerber def (USA) Madison Keys 6-3, 7-5

 Angelique Kerber is a Grand Slam Champion.
-Tomorrow, she’ll compete for Olympic Gold.
-4-years-ago in London, she defeated Venus Williams in two tie-break sets, before falling to Victoria Azarenka in the Olympic Quarterfinals.
-After winning the Australian Open in January, reaching the Wimbledon Final in July, and earning her 9th career title in Stuttgart – Kerber carries significantly more confidence into this year’s Games, and it’s been obvious with her straight-sets results thusfar.
+Tomorrow, she’ll compete for a Gold Medal.
+4-years-ago in London, she defeated Venus Williams in two tie-break sets, before falling to Victoria Azarenka in the Quarterfinals.
+After winning the Australian Open in January, reaching the Wimbledon Final in July, and earning her 9th career title in Stuttgart – Kerber carries significantly more confidence into this year’s Games, and it’s been obvious with her straight-sets results thus far.

 NEXT: (PUR) Monica Puig

 Angelique Kerber’s Road to the Gold Medal Match:

 - SF: def (USA) Madison Keys 6-3, 7-5

 - QF: def (GBR) Johanna Konta 6-1, 6-2

 - 3R: def (AUS) Sam Stosur 6-0, 7-5

 - 2R: def (CAN) Eugenie Bouchard 6-4, 6-2